BudddyDudeGuy/Night-City-Refined/README.md

 Please take the time go through this README in its entirety, it goes over everything related to setup for mod organizer and Cyberpunk

-	For a full list of mods and a brief descriptions of each, visit the [Mod_list.md](./Mod_list.md).
+*For a full list of mods and a brief descriptions of each, visit the [Mod_list.md](./Mod_list.md).*

-	Also if you want to see which mods really have an imapct on the gameplay loops, balancing and other key parts of the game you can visit the [GAMEPLAY.md](./GAMEPLAY.md)
+*Also if you want to see which mods really have an imapct on the gameplay loops, balancing and other key parts of the game you can visit the [GAMEPLAY.md](./GAMEPLAY.md)*

 ## INSTALLATION

-Follow the steps below to successfully install the modlist and prepare your game for an enhanced Cyberpunk 2077 experience.
+Follow the steps below to successfully install the modlist and prepare your game for an enhanced Cyberpunk 2077 experience

 ### Pre-Installation

 	MAKE SURE TO HAVE REDMOD INSTALLED,IF YOU ARE ON STEAM.
 YOU CAN DO SO BY GOING ON THE DLC PAGE FOR CYBERPUNK 2077 AND CAN DOWNLOAD IT FROM THERE.
 ITS THE SAME FOR OTHER CLIENTS AS WELL.

-Before starting the installation, complete the following steps to ensure a smooth setup process:
+Before starting the installation, complete the following steps to ensure a smooth setup process

 1. **Clean Install**: Start with a fresh installation of Cyberpunk 2077, especially if you’ve previously installed mods.
-This reduces the risk of conflicts or leftover files affecting your modlist.
+This reduces the risk of conflicts or leftover files affecting your modlist

 2. To do this head to your "appdata" folder by searching in the windows searchbar and typing %appdata%